bhumitboraniya/AskmeDocs/README.md

 # after installing run this command:
 streamlit run app.py

+# Description:
 This project makes it easy for people to talk to their PDF documents using a simple website.
 With the help of Streamlit, users can ask questions or find information within their uploaded PDF files, and quickly get answers that make sense.
 It's like having a conversation with your documents!

 # Key Features:
-Free: It's free to use there are no charge or limitations.
+Free: It's free to use there are no charge or any limitations.
 Multiple docs: User can upload pdf,ppt,docx and text with our application Document Upload: Users can easily upload one or multiple PDF documents through the user-friendly interface.
 Natural Language Interaction: Engage in natural language conversations by typing queries or questions directly into the provided text input box.